+1 1

-Low Low+ Moderate Moderate+ High High+ Can use simple phrases and sentences about familiar topics. phrases and sentences on familiar topics.
-Can use linked sentences to provide Can summarize, report, and give his/her opinion about accumulated factual information on familiar topics, following a standardized format.
+Low Low+ Moderate Moderate+ High High+

+Can use simple phrases and sentences about familiar topics.
+Can use a series of simple phrases and sentences on familiar topics.
+Can use linked sentences to provide very short, basic descriptions of known opinions and phenomena.
+Cansummarize, report, and give his/her opinion about accumulated factual information on familiar topics, following a standardized format.
 Can develop an idea with appropriate highlighting of significant points and relevant supporting detail.
 Can evaluate different ideas or solutions to a problem and synthesize information from a number of sources.
-Can present information of clear, well- structured text salient issues.
+Can present information of clear, well-structured text salient issues.
 Can expand and support length with subsidiary poin relevant examples. , underlining relevant interpretations at some